Arnaz87/aulua/readme.md

 The method _to\_lua\_value_ of typed values convert them to regular lua values, which are cobre values of type _any_.

+The following are not yet implemented

 The function _\_CU\_MODULE_ accepts as argument a table literal, in which all indices are string literals and all values are either cobre modules, cobre types or cobre functions, and returns a cobre module.

 The method _build_ of cobre modules accepts a cobre module and returns another cobre module.

 The _get\_module_ method of cobre modules accepts a string literal and imports the module with that name in the target module.

+The function _\_CU\_LUA\_VALUE\_TO\_ANY_ converts a lua value to a cobre value with type _any_.
+It does not actually do any conversion because lua values are of type any, but this way lua values themselves can be passed to cobre functions.